mavaddat-javid-education/Red-DiscordBot/docs/install_windows.rst

 * `Python 3.8.1 or greater <https://www.python.org/downloads/>`_; **Python 3.9 is currently not supported!**

 .. attention:: Please make sure that the box to add Python to PATH is CHECKED, otherwise
-               you may run into issues when trying to run Red.
+               you may run into issues when trying to run Edu.

 * `Git 2.11+ <https://git-scm.com/download/win>`_